| | ForewordThis pamphlet is designed to help

 against structural defects which seriously affect livability from

+the 3rd through the 10th year.
 If at all possible, you should get

 the builder's agreement in writing as to what the builder is